fluxnetart/fluxnetart.github.io/_posts/2025-11-24-praxinvite.md

 ---
 layout: post
 title: You’re invited!
 Creative Curiosity x Flux Science
-excerpt: Meet the fluxART collaborators and join us for an opening celebration at the Patricia Valian Reser Center for Creative Arts (PRAx) on 22 January, 2026
+excerpt: December 2025.
+Meet the fluxART collaborators and join us for an opening celebration at the Patricia Valian Reser Center for Creative Arts (PRAx) on 22 January, 2026
 categories: news
 ---